Credit Freeze vs. Lock: What’s the Difference?

 When to Start a Credit Freeze

-It’s essential to remember that a credit freeze or lock won’t prevent your identity from being stolen.
+It’s essential to remember that a credit freeze or credit lock won’t prevent your identity from being stolen.
 Neither option does anything to keep your personal identifiers from falling into criminal hands, but they can prevent those same criminals from ruining your finances.
+A credit freeze can prevent criminals from opening new credit accounts in your name, thereby protecting your financial identity.

 If you notice signs that someone has stolen your identity, we recommend you get a credit freeze immediately.
 This is a rather extreme measure and should be reserved for situations where you reasonably suspect your data has been compromised.